epistemehealth/about-source/content/policy/privacy-policy.md

 ### GDPR Compliance

-We seek to be compliant with industry standards for data privacy, including the European Union’s General Data Protection Regulation (GDPR) provision for “data subject rights” that include (a) breach notification; (b) right of access; (c) the right to be forgotten; (d) data portability; and (e) privacy by design.
+We seek to be compliant with industry standards for data privacy, including the European Union’s General Data Protection Regulation (GDPR) provision for “data subject rights” that include (a) breach notification; (b) right of access; (&#99;) the right to be forgotten; (d) data portability; and (e) privacy by design.
 We try to only retain personal data where there is a public interest - i.e. in the interest of maintaining and protecting the integrity of the scholarly work that we publish.